 This seems like a really useful feature to me when I read about it.
 You place your hand over the right earcup and the ANC is stopped temporarily, allowing you to have a decent conversation without taking off the headphones.

 But when put in practice, it just looks silly and it’s tiring to hold up the hand for long conversations.
+It is one of those ideas that looks good on paper but terrible in practice.

 Ambient Sound Mode